-- Meditation – Making a habit of meditation has been shown to increase dopamine release up to 65%.
-Even after only 11 hours of meditation spread over a month, changes are observable.
-(For a Christian approach to meditation, visit CCEF.org or biblicalcounselingcoalition.org.)
+Making a habit of meditation has been shown to increase dopamine release by up to 65%.1 Even after only 11 hours of meditation spread over a month, changes are observable.2 (See here for a Christian approach to meditation).

-- Exercise – Aerobic exercise has been shown to increase dopamine receptors and decrease cravings for those bound in addiction.
+Aerobic exercise has been shown to increase dopamine receptors3 and decrease cravings4 for those bound in addiction.

-- Socializing – Porn-watching is a very anti-social habit.
-By reforging connections to real people, spending pleasurable time together, you will establish new neural pathways of pleasure.
+Porn-watching is a very anti-social habit.
+By reforging connections to real people, and spending pleasurable time together, you will establish new neural pathways of pleasure.